Questions to ask yourself:

 Map and indicate the patterns of migration.

 According to the United Nations in 2019 the global population of migrants reached 271 million people.
 Migrants are people who move across a border or or within a State away from their normal place of residence.
-In your study of history at previous levels you've seen a number of examples of human migration.
-A number of prominent examples from Secondary III history include the ancestors of today's Indigenous people, the Huron-Wendat, the filles du roy, Acadians and the Loyalists.
+In your study of history in previous courses and in earlier grades, you've seen a number of examples of human migration.
+For example, important migrations from Secondary III history include the ancestors of today's Indigenous people, the Huron-Wendat, the filles du roy, Acadians and the Loyalists.
 When you think of these groups, try to remember why they moved, and what were the impacts of their movement?

 Causes of Irish Immigration